siyul-park/uniflow/docs/architecture.md

    +-----------------------+          +-----------------------+
 ```

-All packets in a reader must be processed and responded to sequentially, and packets sent by a writer must be returned as response packets.
-This ensures smooth communication between nodes and maintains data consistency and integrity.
+In a reader, every packet must be processed and responded to sequentially, with packets sent by a writer returned as response packets.
+This setup ensures seamless node communication and upholds data consistency and integrity.

-The node that executed the workflow waits for responses to all packets sent, then terminates the process and releases allocated resources.
-If an error occurs during packet processing, the node logs the error and terminates the process.
+After executing the workflow, the node waits for responses to all sent packets.
+Upon receiving all responses, it terminates the process and releases allocated resources.
+If any errors occur during packet processing, the node logs these errors and subsequently terminates the process.

 Once a process terminates, it checks and releases all resources associated with it, such as open file descriptors, allocated memory, and database transactions.